 Simple Ways to Start Exercising Again (and Stick With It!)

 Use these simple tricks to kick excuses to the curb and finally get fit.

 1. Figure Out Why You Stopped Being Active in the First Place

 After years of inactivity, I thought I had little time to exercise.
 But once I analyzed what I was and wasn’t doing?, I realized it was poor time management all along.

-The demands of school, work, and family can monopolize can leave us little time for ourselves.
+The demands of school, work, and family can leave us little time for ourselves.
 But take a day or two and keep track of yourself to see if you can find at least 10 or more extra wasted minutes.
 The time spent on social media or shopping online can be used to exercise instead.

 If time isn’t your issue, maybe you’re discouraged because you didn’t see results from a previous workout program, or it’s okay to admit, maybe you just don’t like to exercise.

 Keep reading because we have more tips to help you get over the exercise slump.

 If injury or illness has kept you from being active, consult with a doctor or medical professional before starting any exercise program.